-As this summer course revolves around interdiciplinary cooperation and entrepreneurship it welcomes any university student from Health and Engineering sciences
+As this summer course revolves around interdiciplinary cooperation and entrepreneurship it welcomes any university student from Health and Engineering sciences.

 To participate you must have started your last year on bachelor studies or beginning of your master studies, have an interest in product development and the health care sector.
 Moreover you should have – or be willing to develop – an entrepreneurial mindset and be interested in learning about business development in the health tech sector.

 EUR 0: Exchange students from a partner university pay no tuition.
 Guest students pay tuition fees.
-Tuition vary according to course and your nationality.
-Read more on official website.